‘Movement & Mobility in the Medieval Mediterranean (6th–15th centuries)’

 The establishment of the Muslim Empire in the mid-seventh century C.E. on the south-eastern shores of the Mediterranean was long considered to have precipitated a break in trans-Mediterranean contacts, with western Europe, the Levant and North Africa each going their separate ways.
 Archaeological and historical research has shown that movement between the European and African/Levantine litorals did continue to take place for commercial, political (diplomatic and military), religious and scientific reasons.
 Nevertheless, there are clear ups and downs observable in the intensity and frequency of contacts due to developments in the Mediterranean itself, but also far beyond in Northern Europe, Arabia, Persia and even South Asia.
 This paper will examine movements across the Mediterranean in the centuries just before and following the establishment of the Muslim Empire.
 I will present evidence for material and intellectual exchange and examine how connectivity intensified and diminished in relation to political developments in the region and beyond.
 The focus will be on the south-east “upwards,” looking at the Sasanian, Byzantine and Islamic Empires and their interaction with the northern and western parts of the Mediterranean, using material evidence and globalisation theories.
 The Iberian Peninsula and Southern Italy, which were for a period also part of the Islamic Empire, will also be brought into the discussion as representing a unique and important instance of trans-regional integration.
 By doing so it will become clear that trajectories of mobility in the early Islamic Mediterranean are not determined by religious-political fault lines, but continue long-established patterns of trade, migration and cultural exchange.

-Professor Amy Remensnyder (Brown University), The Restless Mediterranean, Medieval and Modern Wednesday 10th July 2019
+Professor Amy Remensnyder (Brown University), The Restless Mediterranean: A Sea in Motion Wednesday 10th July 2019

 + REGISTRATION & FEES